 A UK Common Deposit Fund managed by CCLA that offers the substantial benefits of cooperation between charities.
-A short-term fund, designed for the charity sector.
+It is a cash management solution designed for the charity sector.
 Under the Money Market Fund Regulation, the COIF Charities Deposit Fund is categorised as a short-term Low Volatility Net Asset Value Money Market Fund.

 Fund objective